ejovrh/MJ808/README.md

 **==** and **||** denote the CAN bus, power lines are omitted.

 ## 2.1 - current working setup
-front and rear lights are interconnected via the CAN bus; the front light activates the rear light.
+front and rear lights are interconnected via the CAN bus; the front light activates the rear light via commands transmitted over CAN.

 	(front light) - (rear light)
 	------------------------------------------------